East End officials, state at odds over sand mining

 The "DEC continues to provide rigorous oversight of mine operations to ensure they meet the existing permit requirements that are protective of the environment," a DEC spokeswoman said in a statement.

-The Long Island Contractors’ Association stresses that sand mining alone without vegetative waste processing has not been proven to impair or impact groundwater
+The Long Island Contractors’ Association stresses that sand mining alone without vegetative waste processing has not been proved to impair or impact groundwater.

 A May report from the New York Public Interest Research Group found that Long Island's water already has the most emerging contaminants of any region in the state, with the highest detections in the nation of chemicals such as 1,4-dioxane, an organic compound and likely carcinogen.